 Mrs Katherine Saunders

-I am a Mum to three boys who have all gone to Meath Green Infants, the youngest having just started in reception.
+I am a Mum to three boys who have all gone to Meath Green Infant School, the youngest having just started in reception.
 My eldest left to go to Junior school a couple of years ago and my middle son is in Year 2.
 Throughout having children at the school I've been impressed with how friendly and supportive the staff are and all three of my boys have thrived here.
 The school has a really positive ethos and the Head and Senior Teachers are really keen to build on the schools good reputation and continue to improve, this makes being part of the governing body really enjoyable.
 Having previously worked as an NHS Hospital Manager I now run my own healthcare consultancy company and work in hospitals around the South East of England, hopefully the management and finance skills I use in my work are useful in my role as a Governor.

 Mrs Katie Learwood